["plan"]

 A Grand Mai Tai garnished with a pineapple wedge and fronds, served in a modern bar

-Recognized on the IBA’s official cocktail list, the Mai Tai is a global favorite that embodies the celebration of good fortune and joy.
+Recognized in the International Bartenders Association’s official cocktail list, the Mai Tai is a global favorite that embodies the celebration of good fortune and joy.
 With its bold flavors and tropical flair, it’s a toast-worthy choice for the Lunar New Year.

 15. Baijiu Berry Sour